lakshay94s/Derivative-Calculator/README.md

-# Derivative_App
+# Derivative Calculator
-Derivative app using HTML,CSS and Javascript
+Derivative Calculator app using HTML,CSS and Javascript